Friday, December 27, 2024

 Since August 2020, SAPO has not had a full-fledged leader for almost two years.
 The situation at that time was absurd: as of June 2022, the winner of the corresponding competition had been known for six months already, but had not been appointed by the commission.

 It is important to recall here that although SAPO prosecutors have additional institutional guarantees of independence from interference in their work compared to other units of the prosecutor’s office, an important nuance still remains.
 In the absence of a full-fledged leader, all actions of the acting one had to be coordinated by the prosecutor general (at that time Irina Venediktova), and this could and did create opportunities for interference in the course of anti-corruption investigations.
-Let us remind you that this is how they managed to “kill” the case against Oleg Tatarov.
+Let us remember that this is how we managed to “kill” the case against Oleg Tatarov.
 And, of course, this already indicates a decrease in the ability of the SAPS to perform the functions assigned to it.

 And although in June 2022, Alexander Klimenko did head the Specialized Anti-Corruption Prosecutor’s Office, a number of problems of the department did not disappear.
 In particular, we are talking about the lack of real independence and its own legal entity.

-Therefore, the body still does not have its own office or secret division.
+Therefore, the body still does not have its own office or secret security unit.
 That is, it is not yet possible to write directly to SAPO - all correspondence goes through the Office of the Prosecutor General, which again creates the danger of leaking sensitive data.
 This also increases the risk of a banal human error, when some letter simply does not reach the final recipient.
 Again, due to the lack of its own legal entity, SAP does not have its own website for disseminating information and cannot create and implement a communication strategy.

 Some restrictions also apply to the capabilities of the head of the SAPO, which affects its work and may give the impression that the anti-corruption prosecutor’s office is an insufficiently effective body.